Breadcrumb

 Peterhouse has a tight knit vibrant community of scholars interested in the subjects that make up the HSPS course.
 There are a number of thriving student-led societies that are often of interest to HSPS students, for instance, the Politics Society, the History Society and the feminist 'Beard' society.
 These 'fireside chats' provide an intimate venue for learning, conversations and debates about some of the most pressing issues in our time with some of the leading figures in their respective field.
 The College has excellent facilities, including a well-stocked library.
 Peterhouse is well located between the two main sites where HSPS teaching takes place.

 Peterhouse has two fellows that serve as Directors of Studies for HSPS.
 Dr Holly Porter is an Associate Professor in the Department of Politics and International Relations and Deputy Director of the Centre for Gender Studies.
 Prof. John Robb, Professor of European Prehistory, is Director of Studies for the Part IIs focusing on Social Anthropology.
-Dr Porter and Prof. Robb host a number of social gatherings each year to bring together people from across all parrs of the college interested in the subjects of HSPS from undergraduates to postgraduates to fellows.
+Dr Porter and Prof. Robb host a number of social gatherings each year to bring together people from across all parts of the college interested in the subjects of HSPS from undergraduates to postgraduates to fellows.

 Course requirements

 No previous study of a social science is necessary.
-No specific A Level (or equivalent) subjects are required.
+No specific A-Level (or equivalent) subjects are required.

-It may be helpful if your subjects relate to the area of the course in which you are hoping to specialise, e.g. History or Sociology for Social Anthropology etc. However, most subjects are relevant and a mix of science and arts subjects is welcomed.
+It may be helpful if your subjects relate to the area of the course in which you are hoping to specialise, e.g. History or Sociology for Social Anthropology etc. However, most subjects are relevant, and a mix of science and arts subjects is welcomed.
 HSPS is a broad course, so a range of subjects will provide a good background – from Mathematics to social sciences (e.g. Psychology, Politics and Geography) and arts (e.g. English, History and modern languages).

 The application process